Deputy Director, Second Amendment History and Scholarship

 Mark’s work has been published by the Smithsonian Institution Press, Texas A&M Law Review, William and Mary Bill of Rights Journal, Hastings Constitutional Law Quarterly, Southern Illinois Law Review and Campbell Law Review.
 Mark’s work has been frequently cited in briefs and often is relied on by Courts across the country.

 Prior to joining Everytown, Mark was a fellow in the New York County District Attorney’s Office Cybercrime and Identity Theft Bureau, where he investigated and assisted in prosecuting stalking, identity theft, and hacking cases.
-Most notably, Mark led the investigation and prosecution of an international hacking, identity theft and fraud ring involving the theft of millions of dollars and thousands of victims across six continents.

 Mark is a graduate of Georgetown University Law Center and Marquette University where he double majored in history and criminology.